junxit/us-congress-bills-111/bill.md

 ## § 2.
 Increase of penalty

 Section 119(a) of title 18, United States Code, is amended by striking “5 years” and inserting “10 years”.

+## § 3.
+Resolving a workload requirement for senior judge participation in court governance

+Section 631(a) of title 28, United States Code, is amended by striking “(including any judge in regular active service and any judge who has retired from regular active service under section 371(b) of this title, when designated and assigned to the court to which such judge was appointed)”.